Megafunk/MassSample/README.md

 }
 ```

-On initialization, Mass creates a graph of processors using their execution rules so they execute in order (ie: In the example above we make sure to move our entities before we call Execute in `UMyProcessor`).
+On initialization, Mass creates a dependency graph of processors using their execution rules so they execute in order (ie: In the example above we make sure to move our entities before we call `Execute` in `UMyProcessor`).

-**Note:** Mass ships with a series of processors that are designed to be inherited and extended with custom logic. ie: The visualization and LOD processors are both designed to be used this way.
+**Note:** Mass ships with a series of processors that are designed to be inherited and extended with custom logic. ie: The visualization and LOD processors.

 <a name="mass-queries"></a>
 ### 4.6 Queries
-Queries (`FMassEntityQuery`) filter and iterate entities given a series of rules based on fragment and tag presence.
+Queries (`FMassEntityQuery`) filter and iterate entities given a series of rules based on Fragment and Tag presence.

-Processors can define multiple `FMassEntityQuery`s and should override the `ConfigureQueries` function in order to add rules to the different queries defined in the processor's header:
+Processors can define multiple `FMassEntityQuery`s and should override the `ConfigureQueries` to add rules to the different queries defined in the processor's header:

 ```c++
 void UMyProcessor::ConfigureQueries()